Inspiring Art and Creativity in Youth and Communities around the World

 Later using Google Earth, Wagner zoomed down to the playground at his kid’s school and saw the chalk drawing they had recently completed.
 Wagner had an idea of making the world largest chalk drawing, seen by a satellite, to raise awareness and funds for art in schools, and to give the children a creative experience that they would remember for the rest of their lives.

 In 2008 a Guinness World Record was set for the world’s largest chalk drawing.
 6,000 people helped (over 4,000 elementary school kids), covering 90,000 sq. ft. (almost 2 football fields).
 A satellite photograph was taken of the artwork from 423 miles high.

-Originally started as the Kids’ Chalk Art Project, then renamed Re-Enchanting the World Through Art, and now named Drawing on Earth, the newly federally recognized nonprofit has obtained 501(c)3 tax exempt status.
+Originally started as the Kids Chalk Art Project, then renamed Re-Enchanting the World Through Art, and now named Drawing on Earth, the newly federally recognized nonprofit has obtained 501(c)3 tax exempt status.

-A long term project project is a Global Illustrated Story where large youth and community chalk drawings are created around the world that will eventually tell one story.
+A long term project is a Global Illustrated Story where large youth and community chalk drawings are created around the world that will eventually tell one story.
 This is an attempt to set another world record.
-The first chapter of the story began in late 2009 in Caracas Venezuela, the projects title was called Creative Growth, it may be the theme of the entire story – growing creativity.
+The first chapter of the story began in late 2009 in Caracas Venezuela, the project’s title was called Creative Growth, it may be the theme of the entire story – growing creativity.
 We are actively seeking international connections, if you know of any, please contact us.
 See photographs, video.

 Drawing on Earth is reaching out to public and private schools, colleges, corporations, prisons, juvenile halls, and museums around the world.
 Connecting people through the creative process to themselves and to the world.
-We offer 3D Master Chalk Drawing / Street Painting Classes for professional artist, teachers, and community art activists.
+We offer 3D Master Chalk Drawing / Street Painting Classes for professional artists, teachers, and community art activists.